Relativistic perturbation theory for black-hole boson clouds

-where $\mu$ is the mass of the scalar field $\Phi$.
+where $\mu$ is the mass.
 A product between two solutions of the Klein-Gordon equation can be built as follows.
 Start from a ``base'' product (related to the symplectic form),

-where $\Sigma$ is a co-dimension 1 sub-manifold.
+where $\Sigma$ is a time slice with unit normal $n^a$.
 One can easily verify that, if $\Phi_1,\Phi_2$ are solutions, the product is conserved (i.e., independent of $\Sigma$) and that it is $\mathbb{C}$-linear in both entries, or bilinear.

 Reference~\cite{Green:2022htq} showed that one can build, from this base product, an infinite number of conserved quantities by inserting symmetry operators of the equation of motion.
-In Kerr, one can make use of the symmetry operators associated with the time-translation and $\phi$ rotation isometries, $L_t$ and $L_\phi$, as well as with the Killing tensor of the spacetime.
+In Kerr, one can make use of the symmetry operators associated with the time-translation and $\phi$ rotation isometries, $\mathcal{L}_t$ and $\mathcal{L}_\phi$, as well as with the Killing tensor of the spacetime.
 One can also use the symmetry operator associated with the $t$--$\phi$ spacetime symmetry, $\mathcal{J}$, whose action on a scalar field simply takes $t\rightarrow-t$ and $\phi\rightarrow-\phi$.
 Note that the Teukolsky operator and the $t$--$\phi$ reflection operator commute on $s=0$ Weyl scalars, $\mathcal{O}\mathcal{J} = \mathcal{J} \mathcal{O}$.

 The product relevant for the orthogonality relation can be built from the $t$--$\phi$ reflection operator~\cite{Green:2022htq}.
 For scalar massive (or massless) perturbations \emph{with compact support} it is given by